 10 handy tips for your first caravanning adventure

-Towing a caravan is a lot tougher than having to ‘carry’ an underperforming doubles partner during the social tennis season; it adds a whole new dimension to any holiday.
+Towing a caravan adds a whole new dimension to any holiday.
 Factors such as what to bring, time spent on the road, and where to park suddenly have much greater importance.

-Here at BIG4 Holiday Parks, we want to help.
-So we’ve put together a bunch of great tips for first-time caravan users to allow a smooth journey and an enjoyable holiday.
+To help, we have a bunch of great tips for first-time caravan users to allow a smooth journey and an enjoyable holiday.

 1. Make a checklist